SafetyCulture/safetyculture-sdk-python/tools/exporter/ReadMe.md

 or simply double click exporter.py

-To enable to tool to run continuously until interrupted, use the loop command line argument:
+To enable app to run continuously until interrupted, use the loop command line argument:

 ```
 python exporter.py --loop